fl-wer/TWD-S1-SPOLSZCZENIE/README.md

-# The Walking Dead Seaon 1 - Spolszczenie
+# The Walking Dead Seaon 1 - Instalator Spolszczenia
 Instalator spolszczenia do The Walking Dead - Sezon 1.